Exploratory Causal Inference in SAEnce: Experiments

 \textsc{ISTAnt}~\citep{cadei2024smoke} is an ecological experiment where ants from the same colony are randomly exposed to a treatment or a control substance and continuously filmed in triplets in a closed environment to study the concept of Social Immunity.
 The biologists are interested in identifying which latent behaviors are significantly affected by treatment.
 According to previous analysis, we first encoded each frame in the trial with DINOv2 \citep{oquab2023dinov2}, and then we trained a SAE directly on the trial data.
 NES is then applied without Bonferroni adjustment due to the small sample size ($n=44$ videos) to discover treatment-sensitive codes, and only two neurons are returned.

-\looseness=-1\textbf{Results.} Figure~\ref{fig:istant} qualitatively summarizes the interpretations of such neurons, visualizing their corresponding most and least activated clips in the dataset.
-In agreement with the previous analysis on the dataset \citep{cadei2024smoke, cadei2025causal}, the first neuron retrieved (\texttt{code 394}) represents the grooming event, already measured as significantly affected by the treatment in any previous rationalist approach to the experiment, i.e., actually manually annotating and testing for it.
-Quantitatively, such a neuron is exactly the most predictive neuron for grooming event (F1-\textit{score}=0.398) out of all the 4608 SAE's codes, confirming the consistent results of our pipeline.
-We remark that our focus is on the identification of the effect as statistically significant.
-The imperfect F1-$score$ means that one should not compute treatment effects directly on the neural activation, e.g., without further labeling.
-The second neuron activated (\texttt{code 550}) represents the palette background (top right black color mark in the top left position in the first 4 batches of videos), which strongly correlates with the treatment due to the small experiment size (as discussed in the annotation bias by \citet{cadei2024smoke}).
-The fact that the model also identifies the effect of the treatment on the background due to the small sample size is a strength of the method: it is a statistically significant signal, and we want to retrieve it \textit{in addition} to the behaviors since it is present in the dataset.
-Domain experts can select which signal is scientifically relevant and even use this information to improve their experimental settings.
+\looseness=-1\textbf{Results.} Figure~\ref{fig:istant} shows a qualitative interpretation of such neurons, by filtering the most and least activated clips in the dataset.
+In agreement with the previous analysis on the dataset \citep{cadei2024smoke, cadei2025causal}, the first neuron retrieved (\texttt{code 394}) seems to separate \textit{grooming} events, already measured as significantly affected by the treatment in any previous rationalist approach to the experiment, i.e., actually manually annotating and testing for it.
+Quantitatively, such a neuron is exactly the most predictive neuron for grooming event (F1-\textit{score}$=0.398$) out of all the 4\ 608 SAE's codes, confirming the consistent results of our pipeline.
+The imperfect F1-$score<1$ suggests the possibility of other entangled effects or broader representation, prohibiting linking the treatment effect on the interpreted outcome with the effect on such a neuron without further labeling.
+The second neuron activated (\texttt{code 550}) represents a black position marking in the background, i.e., a specific black color marking for dish palette positioning on the background (top right outline).
+Indeed, all the videos recorded with such visible position marking (top left dish palette in the first 4 batches of recordings) are always assigned to the same treatment by chance due to the small experiment size, as discussed in the annotation bias by \citet{cadei2024smoke}.
+Quantitatively, it is exactly the most predictive neuron for such a characteristic (F1-$score=0.568$).
+The fact that the model also identifies the effect of the treatment assignment on the background due to the small sample size is a strength of the method: it is still a statistically significant signal and should not be ignored, even if not interesting directly as a biological effect.
+It is indeed the domain experts' duty to select which signal is scientifically relevant or just useful to eventually (not necessarily) improve the experiment design.